Is Online Sports Betting Legal in Indiana?

 Indiana is currently without any MLB teams, but many minor league baseball teams make their home in the state.
 The Indianapolis Indians, formed in 1902, are one of the oldest minor league teams in the US.
 The Indians currently play in the International League.

-Indiana does not have a huge tradition of hockey teams, but does have a number teams competing in the lower leagues.
+Indiana does not have a huge tradition of hockey teams but does have a number of teams competing in the lower leagues.
 The state does not have any teams in the NHL.